gardener/gardener-extension-provider-azure/docs/usage-as-end-user.md

 ### InfrastructureConfig with dedicated subnets per zone

-Another deployment option **for zonal clusters only**, is to create and configure a separate subnet per zone.
-This network configuration is recommended to users that require fine-grained control over their network setup.
+Another deployment option **for zonal clusters only**, is to create and configure a separate subnet per availability zone.
+This network layout is recommended to users that require fine-grained control over their network setup.
 One prevalent usecase is to create a zone-redundant NAT Gateway deployment by taking advantage of the ability to deploy separate NAT Gateways for each subnet.

 To use this configuration the following requirements must be met: